afuneddy/circularoad/README.md

 # circularoad
-Number of phone base stations for houses on a circular road such that each house is atmost a distance, d, from a base station
+Minimum number of phone base stations for houses on a circular road such that each house is atmost a distance, d, from a base station.